By Seaborn Networks

 About Seaborn Networks

-Seaborn Networks is the developer and operator of Seabras-1, the first-ever direct fiber optic cable between Sao Paulo, Brazil and the United States.
-Seabras-1 is a 32 Tbps system that will connect the New York metropolitan area and Sao Paulo, with a branch that lands in Fortaleza, Brazil.
+Seaborn Networks, LLC (seabornnetworks.com) is the developer and operator of Seabras-1, the first express submarine cable system between the United States and Sao Paulo, Brazil.
+Seabras-1 is a four-fiber pair, 32 Tbps system.
+The system will also have a branch that lands in Fortaleza, Brazil.
 Activation is scheduled for 2014.
 Seaborn was founded by successful submarine cable and wholesale carrier executives with experience in designing, building and operating many of the world’s largest submarine and terrestrial networks.
 Prior submarine systems designed, built and operated by Seaborn’s workforce represent a total of 75 landing stations, 250 points of presence and 250,000 km of submarine cable (more than 6X the circumference of the earth).